TeaMs-RL: Teaching LLMs to Generate Better Instruction Datasets via Reinforcement Learning: Method

 \subsection{Fine-tune a Pre-Aligned LLM}

-As delineated in Fig.~\ref{fig:framework-trained-policy-with-LLMs}, an approach is adopted to optimize cost-efficiency considerations during the phase dedicated to fine-tuning a pre-aligned LLM.
-Specifically, we limit the initial instructions to the Alpaca dataset.
+As illustrated in Fig.~\ref{fig:framework-trained-policy-with-LLMs}, an approach is adopted to optimize cost-efficiency considerations during the phase dedicated to fine-tuning a pre-aligned LLM.
+Specifically, we use the initial instructions from the Alpaca dataset.

 The fine-tuning process is executed as follows: We first employ the Alpaca dataset\footnote{\url{https://huggingface.co/datasets/tatsu-lab/alpaca}} as the initial set of instructions and input the initial instructions into the expert LLM like ChatGPT.
-Next, our trained instruction generation policy, the instructor LLM, will teach the expert LLM to generate high-quality instructions using the initial instructions.
+Next, we apply our trained instruction generation policy (derived from the Instructor LLM) to guide the Expert LLM (ChatGPT) in generating high-quality instructions.
+Specifically, this policy acts as a teacher directing the Expert LLM to produce instructions that meet our quality criteria.
+The instructor LLM provides different responses during the RL training process.
+Expert LLM is used to generate instructions and their associated responses, it serves as the source of knowledge and expertise.
 Then, the expert LLM produces responses to these high-quality instructions.
 With the instructions and responses in hand, we fine-tune the pre-aligned LLMs like Llama-1-chat-7b and Llama-2-chat-7b via a supervised fine-tuning way (SFT)---a cost-effective way to enhance LLM capabilities.
 Finally, we can have the post-SFT LLMs, such as TeaMs-RL-1-7b.